dotnet/docs/docs/standard/net-standard.md

   If you're building reusable libraries that you plan to ship on NuGet, consider the trade-off between reach and available feature set. .NET Standard 2.0 is the latest version that's supported by .NET Framework, so it gives good reach with a fairly large feature set.
 We don't recommend targeting .NET Standard 1.x, as you'd limit the available feature set for a minimal increase in reach.

-  If you don't need to support .NET Framework, you could go with .NET Standard 2.1 or .NET 8.
+  If you don't need to support .NET Framework, you could target .NET Standard 2.1 or .NET 8.
 We recommend you skip .NET Standard 2.1 and go straight to .NET 8.
-Most widely used libraries will multi-target for both .NET Standard 2.0 and .NET 5+.
+Most widely used libraries multi-target for both .NET Standard 2.0 and .NET 5+.
 Supporting .NET Standard 2.0 gives you the most reach, while supporting .NET 5+ ensures you can leverage the latest platform features for customers that are already on .NET 5+.

 ### .NET Standard problems